MHT-CET Maths · Indefinite Integration

 Why this matters

-7 PYQs of the chapter's ~66 trig integrals live here — the ones solved purely by an identity, before any substitution.
-Power-reduction (turning tan⁴x or sin²x into integrable pieces) and identity-simplification (collapsing tan x + cot x, or sin(5x/2)/sin(x/2)) are the two reflexes.
-Master these and the harder rational-in-sin/cos integrals in the next subtopic become approachable.
+7 PYQs of the chapter's ~66 trig integrals live here — the ones solved by a standard result or one identity, before any heavy substitution.
+Four reflexes: the standard tan/cot/sec/cosec integrals (recall, not re-derive), power-reduction (turning tan⁴x or sin²x into integrable pieces), identity-simplification (collapsing tan x + cot x, or sin(5x/2)/sin(x/2)), and reducing an inverse-trig argument to a linear function of x.
+Master these and the harder rational-in-sin/cos integrals in Trigonometric Integrals II become approachable.

 Power Reduction with Pythagorean Identities